eleciawhite/making-embedded-systems/Ch9_Debugging/README.md

 ## Debugging Hard Faults (Arm Cortex-M)

 In [Ending the Embedded Software Dark Ages: Let’s Start With Processor Fault Debugging!](https://embeddedartistry.com/blog/2021/01/11/hard-fault-debugging/), Phillip at Embedded Artistry goes through the whole process of debugging from manually walking through the hardfault to creating good handlers to making a mini-core dump for later use.
+He also writes about [using Memfault's services to track hard fault issues](https://embeddedartistry.com/blog/2021/01/18/is-memfault-the-future-of-fault-debugging-we-think-so/).

 That links to Interrupt Blog’s [How to Debug a Hard Fault on an Arm Cortex-M MCU](https://interrupt.memfault.com/blog/cortex-m-fault-debug) which is the most tactical hands-on resource.